Catalog Generation

 1.1: Important Clarifications

-As previously discussed in Single-visit Mosaic Processing, AstroDrizzle creates a single multi-filter, detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry.
+As previously discussed in Single-visit Mosaic Processing, AstroDrizzle creates a single multi-filter, detector-level drizzle-combined image for source identification and one or more detector/filter-level drizzle-combined images (depending on which filters were used in the dataset) for photometry measurements.
 The same set of sources identified in the multi-filter detection image is used to measure photometry for each filter.
 We use this method to maximize the signal across all available wavelengths at the source detection stage, thus providing photometry with the best quality source list across all available input filters.

 It should also be stressed here that the point and segment photometry source list generation algorithms identify source catalogs independently of each other and DO NOT use a shared common source catalog for photometry.